BBualdo/Life-is-a-Game/README.md

 - Difference between ```AddIdentity```, ```AddIdentityCore``` and ```AddDefaultIdentity```.
 - Reminded about using ```Maps``` and ```Array.reduce()``` function to sum things up without having to create temporary variable.
+- Meaning of **Entity Framework Core** Navigation Properties and that EF is not so good at updating nested objects
+- Tokens doesn't disappear from cookies just like in Swagger, they just expire and that has to be handled

 ### Useful resources
 Coming soon...